St Budeaux Victoria Road railway station

 St Budeaux Victoria Road railway station is a suburban station in St Budeaux, Plymouth, Devon, England.
 The station is managed and served by Great Western Railway.

 History

-The Plymouth, Devonport and South Western Junction Railway opened its St Budeaux station on 2 June 1890 with its main line from to Devonport, which gave the London and South Western Railway a route into Plymouth that was independent of the Great Western Railway.
-The station was close to the road to the Saltash Ferry across the River Tamar.
+The Plymouth, Devonport and South Western Junction Railway (PDSWJR) opened its St Budeaux station on 2 June 1890 with its main line from to Devonport which gave the London and South Western Railway a route into Plymouth that was independent of the Great Western Railway.

+The Great Western Railway opened its own station at St Budeaux on 1 June 1904, the entrance being across the road from the PDSWJR station. opened between St Budeaux and Devonport in 1906 but was closed in 1921.